dvanhu/Insta/README.md

 Pods scaled based on request rate metric
 ```

-Both paths respect the deployment's configured `minReplicas` and `maxReplicas` bounds, preventing runaway scaling.
+Both paths respect the deployment's configured `minReplicas` and `maxReplicas` bounds.
 KEDA can also scale deployments **to zero** during inactivity, reducing infrastructure cost in non-production environments.

 ---